d7919/introduction_to_python_at_york/README.md

 jupyter lab
 ~~~

-Finally, when you're done you probably want to run `source intro/bin/deactivate`.
+Finally, when you're done you probably want to run `deactivate`.